 In addition, in most instances in which we have guaranteed debt of a Lennar Homebuilding unconsolidated entity, our partners have also guaranteed that debt and are required to contribute their share of the guarantee payment.
 Historically, we have had repayment guarantees and maintenance guarantees.
 In a repayment guarantee, we and our venture partners guarantee repayment of a portion or all of the debt in the event of a default before the lender would have to exercise its rights against the collateral.
 In the event of default, if our venture partner does not have adequate financial resources to meet its obligation under our reimbursement agreement, we may be liable for more than our proportionate share, up to our maximum recourse exposure, which is the full amount covered by the joint and several guarantee.
-As of both November 30, 2014 and 2013, we did not have any maintenance guarantees related to our Lennar Homebuilding unconsolidated entities.
 The maintenance guarantees only apply if the value of the collateral (generally land and improvements) is less than a specified percentage of the loan balance.
+As of both November 30, 2015 and 2014, we did not have any maintenance guarantees related to our Lennar Homebuilding unconsolidated entities.

 In connection with many of the loans to Lennar Homebuilding unconsolidated entities, we and our joint venture partners (or entities related to them) have been required to give guarantees of completion to the lenders.
-Those completion guarantees may require that the guarantors complete the construction of the improvements for which the financing was obtained.
+Those completion guarantees may require that the guaranters complete the construction of the improvements for which the financing was obtained.
 If the construction is to be done in phases, the guarantee generally is limited to completing only the phases as to which construction has already commenced and for which loan proceeds were used.